 We'll start with Henri Cartier Bresson, a French humanist photographer, because he's perhaps the best known famous photographer.
 We will include famous portrait photographers, contemporary photographers and documentary photographers as well as many important names in street photography, fashion, and landscape photography, and most of them have worked as a freelance photographer for magazines, etc.

 Henri Cartier Bresson

 “To take a photograph is to align the head, the eye, and the heart.
 It's a way of life.”

 This French photographer is a true king of street photography.
 He made everyday life scenes memorable thanks to his amazing street photographs.

-Cartier Bresson bore witness to world-changing events from Spain’s Civil War to the death of Gandhi while capturing ‘decisive moments’ in the lives of ordinary people.
+Cartier Bresson who was a portrait and street photographer, bore witness to world-changing events from Spain’s Civil War to the death of Gandhi while capturing ‘decisive moments’ in the lives of ordinary people.
 Born in 1908 in a village outside Paris, Henri Cartier Bresson is considered one of the great 20th-century photographers.
 He was meant to inherit the family textile business, but the budding artist had other ideas.
-Due to a lack of access to painting materials, he was prompted to start taking photographs of the people he met.
+Due to a lack of access to painting materials, he was prompted to start taking amazing photographs of the people he met.

 In order to achieve the candid shots for which he is known, Cartier Bresson blended in with his surroundings, never used a flash, and covered his chrome Leica camera with black tape to make it less conspicuous.